gcv/dotfiles/emacs/elpa/29/rust-mode-1.0.6/README.md

 - Indentation
 - Integration with Cargo, clippy and rustfmt

-This mode does _not_ provide autocompletion, or jumping to function / trait definitions.
-See [Auto-completion / code navigation](#auto-completion--code-navigation) below for tips on how to enable this.
+This mode does _not_ provide auto completion, or jumping to function / trait definitions.
+See [Auto-completion](#auto-completion) below for tips on how to enable this.

 If you are missing features in rust-mode, please check out